We believe quality is vital to successful organisations. Here’s what we mean by quality and why we think you should care.

 Managing quality means constantly pursuing excellence: making sure that what your organisation does is fit for purpose, and not only stays that way, but keeps improving.

-What quality means for your organisation is ultimately a question for your stakeholders.
-And by stakeholders we mean anyone who has an interest in the success of what your organisation does.
+What qualifies as an acceptable level of quality for your organisation is ultimately a question for your stakeholders.
+And by stakeholders, we mean anyone who has an interest in the success of what your organisation does.

 Customers will be the most important group of stakeholders for the majority of businesses, but investors, employees, suppliers and members of our wider society are stakeholders too.
-Delivering quality in your organisation means knowing who your stakeholders are, understanding what their needs are and meeting those needs (or even better, exceeding expectations), both now and in the future.
+Delivering an acceptable level of quality in your organisation means knowing who your stakeholders are, understanding what their needs are and meeting those needs (or even better, exceeding expectations), both now and in the future.

 The CQI believes this comes down to three things: strong governance to define the organisation's aims and translate them into action, robust systems of assurance to make sure things stay on track and a culture of improvement to keep getting better.